-Manager risk - The risk that the Investment Manager fails to meet their stated objective is addressed through the performance objectives set out in Appendix II and through the monitoring of the Investment Manager as set out in section 6.
-In monitoring the performance of the Investment Manager, the Trustees measure the returns relative to the benchmark, objective and the volatility of returns.
-In addition, the Trustees will regularly review the Investment Manager's approach to risk within each fund in order to highlight any unintended risk being taken.
+Manager risk - The risk that an Investment Manager fails to meet their stated objective is addressed through the performance objectives set out in Appendix II and through the monitoring of the Investment Managers as set out in section 6.
+In monitoring the performance of the Investment Managers, the Trustees measure the returns relative to the benchmark, objective and the volatility of returns.
+In addition, the Trustees will regularly review the Investment Managers' approach to risk within each fund in order to highlight any unintended risk being taken.
 For example:

-- > for equities, the Trustees will consider the spread of assets across various geographic and industry sectors, the concentration of investments in individual stocks and the active positions taken by the Investment Manager; - > for multi-asset funds such as diversified growth funds, the Trustees will consider the weightings within each fund to different asset classes; - > for liability driven investment (LDI) funds, the Trustees will review risk through the type of instruments held and the risks associated with these investments.
+- > for equities, the Trustees will consider the spread of assets across various geographic and industry sectors, the concentration of investments in individual stocks and the active positions taken by the Investment Manager; - > for multi-asset funds, the Trustees will consider the weightings within each fund to different asset classes and the overall risk/return profile of the multi-asset portfolio; - > for asset backed security funds, the Trustees will consider the type and credit quality of the assets and the spread of assets across various geographic and industry sectors. - > for liability driven investment funds, the Trustees will review risk through the type of instruments held, the extent of any leverage used and how well the assets track the Plan's liabilities.